How To Select and Store Potatoes with Variety Chart

 Need help choosing the right potato for a recipe?
-Which potato works best for which recipes is a question I often get at workshops or via email.
-At the same time, I also get a lot of comments about whether it really matters which potato you use.
+I’m often asked which potato works best for different purposes – at the same time, I also get a lot of comments asking if it really matters which potato you use.
+Let’s explore!

 Also Read: How to Make Oven Roasted Potatoes, Make-Ahead Freezer Mashed Potatoes, Cauliflower & Potato Curry

 It all comes down to starch content.
 Starchy potatoes like russets are dry, fluffy and absorbent with a skin that crisps up nicely when fried or baked.
 They’re also great for mashed potatoes.
-Waxy potatoes like red potatoes have a smooth texture that hold their shape quite well when cooked.
+Waxy potatoes like red potatoes or Yukon gold have a smooth texture and hold their shape quite well when cooked.
 They’re best for dishes like scalloped or au gratin potatoes, potato salad, soups or stews.

 To help you make the most of your potato dishes, here’s a chart for choosing the right potato.